OctoCPPlus/texture-unpacker/README.md

 ## Works with

--   Phaser 3 texture atlases and image only texture atlases
+-   Phaser 3 or PixiJS texture atlases and image only texture atlases
 -   Multi-pack enabled
 -   PNG, JPEG, WebP or TIFF formats
 -   Trimmed frames